spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-appservice-draupnir-for-all.md

 If you made it through all the steps above and your main control room was joined by a user called `@draupnir-main:example.com` you have succesfully installed Draupnir for All and can now start using it.

 The installation of Draupnir for all in this playbook is very much Alpha quality.
-Usage-wise, Draupnir for allis almost identical to Draupnir bot mode.
+Usage-wise, Draupnir for all is almost identical to Draupnir bot mode.

 ### Granting Users the ability to use D4A